 Can you deal with the unexpected sometimes?
 And could you survive on bad Nescafe instant coffee for a while?

 On my trip in the Bolivian desert there was another notable person in my group.
 He was a little over 60 years old and had joined his daughter (who had been travelling for a year) for several weeks in Bolivia and Chile.
 Despite his older age and despite (as he told us) being used to flying business class, he didn’t mind the basic accommodation or food whatsoever.
 In fact, he was one of the most chipper travellers around, and was constantly excited about the amazing landscapes and unusual wildlife around us.
 He adapted instantly and had a great time.

 Needless to say he quickly became my favourite person on our mini-expedition.
-It was easy for me to admire him as in a quiet way he embodied the true backpacker spirit: it’s not about being the youngest or the most ‘hardcore’, but in the end it’s simply about having a positive attitude and an open mind.
+It was easy for me to admire him as in a quiet way he embodied the true backpacker spirit: it’s not about being the youngest or the most hardcore.
+In the end it’s simply about having a positive attitude and a willingness to go places.